DraceNFT/Racer-Token/README.md

 # Racer-Token
-The official NFT token of the DraceNFT
+The official token of the DraceNFT